academia-de-codigo/react-semantic-toasts/README.md

 *   `description` - The content of the toast
 *   `type` - Can be one of `info`, `success`, `warning`, or `error`
 *   `icon` - Override the default icon
-*   `time` - Duration of the toast closing animation
+*   `time` - Duration to keep the toast open, 0 to wait until closed by the user

 ## License